The Role of Partnerships and Networks in Improving the Quality of Education

 Another factor is partnership.
-According to Satrijo, Tanoto Foundation works closely with local and international partners – both government, development partners, academics and universities, as well as philanthropic networks – that can gather different strengths and expertise to ensure the successful implementation of the programs.
+According to Satrijo, Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, works closely with local and international partners – both government, development partners, academics and universities, as well as philanthropic networks – that can gather different strengths and expertise to ensure the successful implementation of the programs.

 For example, Tanoto Foundation partnered with the Global School Leaders (GSL), the Djarum Foundation, and TAP Agri to establish the INSPIRASI Foundation, a training academy for school principals to increase their capacity and competence in managing schools and improving the quality of learning in the classroom.

 This initiative was awarded the 2020 AVPN Constellation Laureate, which recognizes collaborative solutions in solving educational problems in Indonesia.

 “Three recipes for increasing the impact of educational programs are complementary partnerships, impact that is always measured, and strengthening the use of technology,” concluded Satrijo Tanudjojo.